 From time to time patients require additional screening for a variety of reasons.
-National NHS screening programmes such as the breast screening programme are co-ordinated and led nationally.
+National NHS screening programmes, such as the breast screening programme, are co-ordinated and led nationally.
 For your information we have provided brief details of National NHS screening programmes that our patients may be invited to attend.

-NOTE** If you have been invited for screening, or have been for screening and have any questions about the result, you should contact the name and address shown on your invitation letter or result letter.
+*PLEASE NOTE* If you have been invited for screening, or have been for screening and have any questions about the result, you should contact the name and address shown on your invitation letter or result letter.
 If you are worried about a specific problem, or otherwise worried about the risks of cancer, then you should talk to your GP.

 NHS Health Checks